cosmicrocks/scdl8/docs/quickstart.md

 will create Service and Endpoint resources and a StatefulSet which spins up new Pod(s) given the number of instances specified in the manifest.
 All resources are named like the cluster.
 The database pods can be identified by their number suffix, starting from `-0`.
-They run the [Spilo](https://github.com/zalando/spilo) container image by Zalando.
+They run the [Spilo](https://github.com/cosmicrocks/spilo) container image by Cosmicrocks.
 As for the services and endpoints, there will be one for the master pod and another one for all the replicas (`-repl` suffix).
 Check if all components are coming up.
 Use the label `application=spilo` to filter and list the label `spilo-role` to see who is currently the master.